 Grading Policy: Pass/Fail

-Enrollment: Elective is open to T1s and T2s for Session 4.
+Enrollment: Elective is open to T1s and T2s for Sessions 3 or 4.
 Up to 5 students can be accommodated per two week block.

 Number of students: 1 minimum; 10 maximum

-Time of course: 2 Two week blocks in Session 4 only;
+Time of course: 2 Two week blocks, Session 3 or Session 4

 The pre-clinical student is given an introduction to the basics of Orthopaedic Surgical Science including basic surgical skills, principles and opportunities for career development.

-Faculty: Dr. Wendell Heard, Dr. Ramon Rodriguez, Dr. Fernando Sanchez, and Dr. Michael O'Brien
+Faculty: Dr. Wendell Heard, Ramon Rodriguez, Dr. Fernando Sanchez, and Dr. Michael O'Brien

 Sessions Offered: 3,4